cbudac/wumpus-world/wumpus-world.md

 - is_gold(no, L) is asserted and a written confirmation is provided.

 In the case where the agent is within a location where a percept(s) is indeed observed, the yes variants of the respective rules would be matched and a similar process is to the analysis above is followed.

 ### III.
 Asking the Knowledge Base for a recommended approach (ask_KB/2)

+The **update_KB** rule has populated the KB with information about the existence of danger (Pit or Wumpus) and Gold in the adjacent cells.
+Practically the KB will contain facts like **isPit(no, [1,2])**, etc.

+The **ask_KB** rule accepts two variables, the **VisitedList** that is already bound and contains the the visited locations and the **Action**  that will be bound in this rule and will be used to send information about the next move to the console:   format('I\'m going to: ~p~n', [Action]).

+Essentially, this rule tries to bind a variable L to a position for which all of the following evaluate to true: isWumpus(no, L), isPit(no, L), permitted(L), not_member(L, VisitedList).
+The backtracking approach is used repeatedly, until such a L value is found.

+**Facts:**

+isWumpus and isPit are simple facts and their simple presence in the KB will suffice.

+**Solving permitted(L)**

+- the WS variable is bound to the initialized size of the world (in our case, 4) through a query
+- the next several rules will fail if we get a location beyond the world's boundary

+**Solving not_member(L, VisitedList)**

+- this rule has to variants that allow to recursively visit the list and break (through an if-then-else construct) when no match is found

+- the VisitedList is recursively matched against the location L
+- the recursion is exited when **not_member(_, [])** is matched

+**update_agent_location(L)**

+- when this rule is evaluated, the secondary effect will be that the KB is augmented with the new agent location

+So when this rule evaluates to true, the KB will end up containing the new agent location.
+The Action variable is bound to the new agent location and is used to send information to the console.

 ### IV.
 Game State Updates (update_time and update_score rules)